Making edits to pictures can be simpler with applications like Microsoft Paint or Photoshop.

-How to Put an Image Behind Text in Word 2010
+How to Put an Image Behind Text in a Word Document

 - Open the document.